defeat the enemy, strongholds and spiritual warfare

 Hilary: There was nothing to do but to love you.
 It feels like so much has happened since then.

-Stef: One of the incredible giftings you bring to the table is that you are a financial powerhouse; an absolute expert.
-You can talk about beginner financial topics to very advanced financial topics, including wealth-building.
+Stef: One of the incredible gifts you bring to the table is that you are a financial powerhouse—an absolute expert.
+You can talk about beginner and advanced financial topics, including wealth-building.

 Who is Hilary Hendershott?